fridaysystems/inventory-presser/readme.txt

 = 14.10.2 =
 * [Added] Adds a template tag `invp_get_the_condition()` that returns "Used", "New", or empty string.
+* [Added] Adds an API method `INVP::get_paging_html()` that previously lived inside the [invp_archive] shortcode class.
+Creates better pagination HTML for listings archives.
 * [Fixed] Fixes a bug in the Block Editor sidebar.
 Stops attempting to save empty strings in numeric meta fields when their text boxes are emptied.
 Makes more strings translateable.
+* [Fixed] Stops lying about whether vehicle posts have thumbnails unless our archive shortcodes are run.
+The lie helps us work on most themes by avoiding the theme and our shortcode from both outputing a thumbnail.
+There's no reason to do this unless the shortcode is used.

 = 14.10.1 =
 * [Fixed] Fixes a bug introduced in 14.10.0 that prevented inventory archives from being sorted according to the saved setting.